ahmohbati/SecOn/Snort.md

 (where HOSTNAME is your actual hostname and INTERFACE is your actual sniffing interface)

 Log file:
-/var/log/nsm/snortu-X.log
+/var/log/nsm/HOSTNAME-INTERFACE/snortu-X.log
-(where X represents the number of PF_RING instances)
+(where HOSTNAME is your actual hostname, INTERFACE is your actual sniffing interface, and X represents the number of PF_RING instances)

 For more information about Snort, please see: http://snort.org